NannyML/nannyml/docs/how_it_works/data_reconstruction.rst

 To detect the drift that can't be seen on feature level we use Data Reconstruction with PCA.
 This method is able to capture complex changes in our data.
-The algorithm implementing Data Reconstruction with PCA works in three steps described below.
+The algorithm implementing Data Reconstruction with PCA works in three steps as described below.

-The first step is data preparation and includes missing values :term:`Imputation`, frequency encoding and scaling the data.
-Missing values need to be imputed because using PCA requires it.
+The first step is data preparation.
+This includes missing values :term:`Imputation`, frequency encoding and scaling the data.
+Missing values need to be imputed because it is a PCA requirement.
 Frequency encoding is used to convert all categorical features into numbers.
-The next thing to do is standardize all features to 0 mean and unit variance.
-This makes sure that all features contribute to PCA on equal footing.
+The next thing to do is standardize all features to 0 mean and unit variance, to make sure that all features contribute to PCA on equal footing.

-The second step is the dimensionality reduction part by using the PCA algorithm.
+The second step is the dimensionality reduction where PCA comes in.
 By default it aims to capture 65% of the dataset's variance but this is a parameter that can be changed.
-The PCA algorithm is fitted on the reference dataset and learns a transformation from the pre-processed model input space to a :term:`Latent space`.
+The PCA algorithm is fitted on the reference dataset and learns a transformation from the pre-processed model input space to a :term:`latent space<Latent space>`.
-NannyML then applies this transformation to the data being analyzed.
-It is important that the PCA method captures the internal structure of the model input data and ignores any random noise that is usually present.
+NannyML then applies this transformation to compress the data that is being analyzed.
+It is important to note that the PCA method captures the internal structure of the model input data and ignores any random noise that is usually present.

-The third step is to transform the data from the latent space back to the preprocessed model input space, using the inverse PCA transformation.
+The third step is decompressing the data we just compressed.
+This is done using the inverse PCA transformation which transforms to take the data from latent space back to the prepocessed model input space.
-The euclidean distance between the original data points and their re-cosntructed counterparts is computed.
+Then, the euclidean distance between the original data points and their re-cosntructed counterparts is computed.
 The resulting distances are then aggregated to get their average.
 The resulting number is called :term:`Reconstruction Error`.